kermitt2/delft/doc/Install-DeLFT.md

 pip3 install -e .
 ```

 Current DeLFT version is __0.3.1__, which has been tested successfully with Python 3.8.
-It uses tensorflow 2.7.0 and will exploit your available GPU with the condition that CUDA (>=11.0) is properly installed.
+It uses tensorflow 2.7.0 and will exploit your available GPU with the condition that CUDA (>=11.2) is properly installed.

+To ensure the availability of GPU devices for the right version of tensorflow, CUDA, CuDNN and python, you can check the dependencies [here](https://www.tensorflow.org/install/source#gpu).

 ## Loading resources locally